Last updated on March 1st, 2018

 One of my college friend is from Lhuentse Khoma.
-Once he received an unusual parcel from home; a sack of Kishuthara Kira.
-So much I was intrigued by the kind of parcel he received that day, I was awed by the beauty of those Kiras – intricately patterned with great artistic details.
+Sometimes during our second year, he received an unusual parcel from home; a sack of Kishuthara Kira.
+So much I was intrigued by the kind of parcel he received, I was awed by the beauty of those Kiras – intricately patterned with great artistic details.

 Those beautiful kiras weren’t sent for him – I knew it much later.
 His mother actually want him to sell them off in Thimphu and Paro.
 On asking about their prices, my jaw dropped – Nu.100,000 – 120,000!
 I am talking about their prices 5 years ago.
 I could get the reason as to why only few Bhutanese women wear good Kishuthara Kira.

 The whole episode of my association with him made me want more and more to travel his village Khoma in Lhuentse Dzongkhag.
 I wanted to know more about Kishuthara; how they are actually made; what materials are used; how they are woven.

 When I travelled Lhuentse this year to get blessing from the largest statue of Guru Nangsi Zilnon, I made sure to travel Khoma village – land of sought after and expensive Kishuthara Kira of Bhutan.
 I had good culture tour on textiles of Bhutan.

 If you are to travel Singye Dzong – the Lion Fortress of Bhutan, Khoma village is the gateway.
 This small clustered village of about 20 households is on a hilltop between two rivers; Yongla Chu and Khoma Chu.
 But it’s the standing testimony of thriving hand-loom weaving in Bhutan.